michabirklbauer/projects/README.md

 > "Hello there!"
 > \- Obi-Wan Kenobi

-This page's purpose is mostly to highlight my GitHub repositories and projects, if you want to find out more about me follow this [link](https://michabirklbauer.github.io).
+This page's purpose is mostly to highlight my GitHub repositories and projects!

+If you want to find out more about me follow this [link](https://michabirklbauer.github.io).

 # Projects